Canon 1D vs Olympus E-PL8

 Studio photographers will appreciate that the Canon 1D (unlike the E-PL8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D and the E-PL8 have been discontinued, but can regularly be found used on eBay.
+Both the 1D and the E-PL8 have been discontinued, but can regularly be found used on ebay.
 The 1D was replaced by the Canon 1D Mark II, while the E-PL8 was followed by the Olympus E-PL9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 1D and E-PL8 can be found, respectively, in the Canon 1D Manual (free pdf) or the online Olympus E-PL8 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 1D and the Olympus E-PL8?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.